nokotan8/manga-tracker-api/README.md

 Simple API for my [Manga Tracker](https://github.com/nokotan8/manga-tracker), built with ExpressJS and MySQL.
 Includes tables for storing general and user-specific information information about manga including reading progress and custom 'reading lists'.

+> [!IMPORTANT]
+> This project is 1. for fun and 2. a work in progress.
+Do not be surprised if something breaks.

 ## Usage

 1. Clone this repo: